 Regine Wosnitza, project leader of an NCI project in Berlin,shared her experience from implementing the project called “Kiez(er)Fahren”in the district ofSchöneberg Nord.
 Compared to the average of the “green” city of Berlin (17 m²), this district offers its residents only 2,5 m² of green space per person.
 To allow for more publicly accessible space and to transform neighbourhoods into climate-neutral, multimodal and liveable city quarters, “Kiez(er)Fahren”pilotsseveral measures that lead, for instance, to a reduced number of privately-owned cars.

 During the so-called “Umparkerkampagne” campaign), 30 individuals willing to give up their cars for one month received vouchers for public transport and car sharing services.
 As afirst success, after a couple of weeks some participants decided to give up their cars permanently.The project has also shown that the temporary exclusion of cars from certain streets allows to test new forms of urban land use.

 Interestingly, more than ever, the COVID-19-crisisled to abetter understanding and visualisation of new alternatives to use public spaces.
 One consequence of the crisis, streets worldwide saw significantly fewer cars during the first months of 2020.
 Less traffic, less noise, and more space on roads has been a paradigm shift for many Berliners and may contribute to a permanent change of mind and in behaviour.

-The second webinar of this series will discuss “How to mainstream climate projects into cities’ governance frameworks”.
-It is scheduled for 1 September 2020, 3-4 pm (UTC+2).
+The second event of this series discusses “How to mainstream climate projects into cities’ governance frameworks”.